lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

-    where :math:`\sum` is the sum over all the atoms other than :math:`i`, :math:`\boldsymbol{F}_{ji}` the force between the atom pairs :math:`j-i`, :math:`m_i` the mass of atom :math:`i`, and :math:`\boldsymbol{F}_i` its acceleration.
+    where :math:`\sum` is the sum over all the atoms other than :math:`i`, :math:`\boldsymbol{F}_{ji}` the force between the atom pairs :math:`j-i`, :math:`m_i` the mass of atom :math:`i`, and :math:`\boldsymbol{a}_i` its acceleration.
-    The Newtonian equations are solved every timestep to predict the evolution of the positions and velocities of atoms and molecules over time.

-    At every step, the following operations usually occur when performing an MD simulation:

-    - the forces between the atoms are calculated from the potential (here Lennard-Jones),
-    - the acceleration of each atom is evaluated from the Newtonian equation,
-    - the velocity and position of each atom are updated according to the calculated acceleration, typically using the Verlet algorithm, or similar.
+    The Newtonian equations are solved at every step to predict the evolution of the positions and velocities of atoms and molecules over time.
+Then, the velocity and position of each atom are updated according to the calculated acceleration, typically using the Verlet algorithm, or similar.
+    More information can be found in Refs. :cite:`allen2017computer,frenkel2023understanding`.

 ..  container:: justify